Google agrees to first-in-the-nation deal to fund California newsrooms, but journalists are calling it a disaster - KESQ

 News publishers have struggled mightily in recent years, shedding thousands of jobs and prompting the closure of some outlets altogether as advertising dollars and audiences have rapidly shifted away from traditional publications.

-Ironically, the deal announced Wednesday also championed a so-called “National AI Innovation Accelerator,” adding funding for developing artificial intelligence, which journalists have warned poses a danger to the future of their industry and threatens to further stir distrust in news reporting.
+Ironically, the deal announced Wednesday also championed a so-called “National AI Innovation Accelerator,” adding funding for developing artificial intelligence, which some journalist groups have warned pose a danger to the future of their industry and threatens to further stir distrust in news reporting.

 “The future of journalism should not be decided in backroom deals,” the Media Guild of the West, The NewsGuild-CWA and others said in a joint statement.
 “The Legislature embarked on an effort to regulate monopolies and failed terribly.
 Now we question whether the state has done more harm than good.
 California’s journalists and news workers OPPOSE this disastrous deal with Google and condemn the news executives who consented to it in our names.”

-The deal also faced blowback from other Democrats in the California legislature, including state Sen. Steve Glazer, who had proposed a bill of his own to provide tax credits for employing full-time journalists.
+The deal also faced blowback from other Democrats in the California legislature, including state Sen. Steve Glazer, who had proposed a bill of his own to provide tax credits to news outlets employing full-time journalists.

 “Despite the good intentions of the parties involved, this proposal does not provide sufficient resources to bring independent news gathering in California out of its death spiral,” Glazer said Wednesday during a press conference.
 “Google’s offer is completely inadequate and massively short of matching their settlement agreement in Canada in supporting on-the-ground local news reporting.”